Marise Payne: Morrison government (2018–2022)

-Opposition (2022–present)
+Opposition (2022–2023)

-Payne was re-elected as a senator in the 2022 federal election.
+Payne was re-elected as a senator in the 2022 federal election, where the Liberal/National Coalition was defeated and became the Opposition for the first time since 2013.
+Following the election defeat, Payne was made a secretary in the shadow ministry and served as Deputy Chair of the Parliamentary Standards Committee and was a member of the joint statutory oversight committee of the National Anti-Corruption Commission.
+On 8 September 2023, Payne announced her forthcoming resignation as a Senator, which took effect on 30 September 2023.

 Political positions

 Payne is viewed as a member of the Liberal Party's moderate or "small-l liberal" wing.
-According to The Sydney Morning Herald, Payne is a member of the Moderate/Modern Liberal faction of the Liberal Party.
 In a 2008 interview, she stated: "I am a liberal, I am a member of the Liberal Party.
 I have always called myself a liberal.
 If I had wanted to be a conservative I would have gone to London and joined the Conservative Party."
 Payne is a republican, and served as vice-chair of the Australian Republican Movement in the 1990s.
-According to Senator Simon Birmingham, she argued forcefully against the Northern Territory National Emergency Response in the Liberal partyroom.
+According to Senator Simon Birmingham, she argued forcefully in the Liberal partyroom against the Northern Territory National Emergency Response.
 In 2002, she said she had "very real concerns" about how mandatory detention of illegal immigrants affected women and children, proposing that they instead be released into the community.
 In 2004, in response to calls for the federal government to withdraw Medicare funding of abortions, she stated "people should not be prepared to see the rights and health of Australian women go backwards".

+Sponsor – USS Canberra (LCS–30)

+Payne is the sponsor for the littoral combat ship, USS Canberra.

+During the early building of the ship, Payne was at the Australian ship builder's Austal USA facility in Mobile, Alabama, and welded her initials into the keel of the ship.
+She has made presentations of art to the ship, linking it to its name city, Canberra, Australian Capital Territory.
+She was present at the commissioning ceremony at the Royal Australian Navy's Fleet Base East on 22 July 2023, and at the Freedom of Entry ceremony in Canberra on 23 July 2023.

 Personal life

-Payne is in a long-term relationship with her domestic partner Stuart Ayres, who was a minister in the New South Wales state government.
+Payne was in a long-term relationship with her domestic partner Stuart Ayres, who was a minister in the New South Wales state government.
 The couple met while campaigning together at the 2007 federal election.
-As of 2010, they were building a home together in Mulgoa.
+From 2010, they were building a home together in Mulgoa.
+In 2024, they separated.